benoitpetit/goctiondoc/docs/guide/README.md

 Welcome to the Goction guide!
 This comprehensive documentation will help you get started with Goction and master its features.

-Goction is a powerful, lightweight framework designed to create, manage, and execute custom actions (called "goctions") primarily via an HTTP API, with additional CLI tools for development and testing.
+Goction is a powerful, lightweight framework designed to create, manage, and execute custom actions (called "goctions") via an HTTP API or CLI.

 ## Key Features